20th Century Limited: Today

-Several 20th Century Limited traincars and its red carpet were included in the Grand Central Centennial Parade of Trains, part of the terminal centennial celebration in 2013.
+Several 20th Century Limited passenger cars and its red carpet were included in the Grand Central Centennial Parade of Trains, part of the terminal centennial celebration in 2013.

+In 2023, two of the restored traincars, Hickory Creek and Tavern-Lounge No. 43, were offered for Spring and Fall day trip excursions between New York City and Albany, New York while attached to the rear of an Amtrak Empire Service train.
+In September, a special trip from New York to Chicago and back was offered.

+In December 2024, the observation car "Hickory Creek" was part of MTA Metro North's Employee Holiday Train.

 Sample consists

 Eastbound train #38—Advance 20th Century Limited, on February 7, 1930; Sampled at Chicago.